Riyanyk9924/Riya/README.md

 # Riya
-This is my first git repository aythor-Riya Nayak
+This is my first git repository author-Riya Nayak